Holds That Our Behavior Is Determined by Internal Factors: Understanding the Role of Internal Drivers in Human Actions

 Neuroscience further reinforces this idea by examining how internal brain processes influence

 The interplay of these internal factors – emotions, cognition, personality, values, and neurological processes – creates a complex and dynamic system that shapes our actions.
-But it’s important to recognize that these factors are not isolated entities but rather interact with and influence each other.
-To give you an idea, a person’s personality traits can influence how they experience emotions, which in turn can affect their cognitive processes and ultimately, their behavior.
+Take this: a person’s personality traits can influence how they experience emotions, which in turn can affect their cognitive processes and ultimately, their behavior.
+On the flip side, it’s important to recognize that these factors are not isolated entities but rather interact with and influence each other.
 This interconnectedness highlights the complexity of human behavior and the limitations of solely focusing on external stimuli to understand it.

-Pulling it all together, the study of internal factors reveals a profound truth about human agency: our behaviors are not merely reactions to external
+At the end of the day, the study of internal factors reveals a profound truth about human agency: our behaviors are not merely reactions to external